shengmeiLiu/Evlag/README.md

 ## Compile

-To compile EvLag, the `libevdev` package is needed.
+To compile EvLag, the `libevdev` development package is needed.
 On Ubuntu, this can be installed via:

 ```
-  sudo apt install libevdev-lib
+  sudo apt install libevdev-dev
 ```

 To build EvLag: